woo-xperto/epasscard/readme.txt

 **Key Features:**

-- Create and manage electronic wallet passes
+- Create and manage google and apple wallet passes
 - Compatible with Apple Wallet and Google Wallet formats
 - Integrates with Gift Card for WooCommerce via extension plugin
 - Automatically generates Epasscard pass when gift card is issued
 - Customizable pass design and metadata
-- Easy to use and developer-friendly
+- Easy to use

 == External Services ==